WalidAmmarAli/PortafolioProject/README.md

 ### Usage

-To run the project, execute the following command:
+use visual studio code or any code editor to see the the file